pronebird/pomo-iphone/README.md

 = Other shorthandles with custom textdomain =

-Using these functions you must explicitly specify textdomain, useful if you have many textdomains, for example, translation splitted on many .po files.
+Using following functions you must explicitly specify textdomain, useful if you have many textdomains in your app:

 `___(singular, textdomain)` - single string translation
 `__n(singular, plural, number, textdomain)` - plural translation